-This article was written back when I was experimenting with the early CNCCS prototype.
+This article was originally written back when I was designing the very first CNCCS prototype.
 As such it is a little out of date.
-I will be completing documenting CAP04 interface with the current CNCCS soon so please be patient.
+I am in the process of updating this article so please be patient.

 Mine looks a little different than the one shown on their site as the 6-pin connector has been replaced by the DB9 connector and small breakout board.

-Here are some of the advantages and disadvantages I have found with this type THC.
+Here are some of the advantages and disadvantages I have found using a capacitance based THC.

 Works with Flame Cutters